-The chemical conversion of atmospheric trace gases occurs by the cumulative influence of photolysis, bimolecular reactions between gaseous components, and heterogeneous reactions of gases on the surface of cloud and aerosol particles.
+The chemical conversion of atmospheric trace gases occurs by the cumulative influence of photolysis, bi-molecular reactions between gaseous components, acqueous-phase reactions in clouds and heterogeneous reactions of gases on the surface of cloud and aerosol particles.
 Beside the gas-phase chemical conversion, condensable trace gases undergo homogeneous nucleation or heterogeneous condensation on existing aerosol particles to form secondary aerosols, with specific processes that form organic and inorganic aerosol types.